-The Open Web Application Security Project (OWASP) is a nonprofit foundation and an open community dedicated to security awareness.
-OWASP’s Zed Attack Proxy (ZAP) stands between the tester’s browser and the web application to intercept requests, modify contents, or forward packets among other tasks.
+The Open Web Application Security Project (OWASP) maintains Zed Attack Proxy (ZAP), which stands between the tester’s browser and a web application to intercept requests, modify contents, or forward packets, among other tasks.
+OWASP teams actively maintain it and support multiple programming and scripting languages.
+OWASP is comprehensive and full of features, such as spider, passive and active scans, a request editor, a marketplace, and plug-ins.

 Pros